launchdarkly/LaunchDarkly-Docs/style-guide.md

 This section explains mandatory and optional sections for docs topics and best practices for using them in the LaunchDarkly style.

 LaunchDarkly's docs respect markdown formatting.
-You can use hashes for headers, braket-paren links, exclamation points to indicate images, and asterisks to emphasize text like in regular markdown.
+You can use hashes for headers, bracket-paren links, exclamation points to indicate images, and asterisks to emphasize text like in regular markdown.

 ## LaunchDarkly's custom components